Samir-Sell/Road_Construction_Mapping/tutorial.md

 reference_layer_df = geopandas.read_file(reference_layer_read) # We then create our geopandas dataframe by reading in our previously read in reference file
 ````

 Voila!
 We now have our file structure created and our reference file stored in a geopandas dataframe!
 The next step will be to create another get call to download the newest road construction data from the City of Ottawa.
+After that, we will also write this geojson to a GeoPandas dataframe.
 ````
 # Perform a GET call to pull the GeoJSON construction data from the City of Ottawa's webpage
 # Write our geojson get call to a local geojson file with todays date within the geojson directory